SmileCrystalChecker/GuteWare-python-rat/README.md

 ## <a id="skids"></a>🤓 〢 Dear Skids

-We all know you cant code for shit but skidding peoples hard work, is just not it \
-Profiting from it is just even more f\*cked up \
+We all know you cant code for shit but skidding peoples hard work, is just not it \n Profiting from it is just even more f\*cked up \n
 I hope you end up on the streets begging for spare change

 <br>